Authored by the expert who managed and guided the team behind the Austria Property Pack

 What's the average days-on-market in Austria in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Austria is around 180 days (roughly 6 months) from first listing to signed contract, though this varies significantly by property type and location.
+As of 2026, a realistic estimate for the average days-on-market in Austria is about 120 to 180 days from first serious listing to signed purchase agreement.

 Are properties selling above or below asking in Austria in 2026?